If you’ve been looking into literacy apps for your kid, chances are that you’ve heard of Learn with Homer!

 Benefits of Learn with Homer

-- Helping children develop Phonemic Awareness.
-That is, their ability to hear the sounds in words – key to become a successful reader.
+• Helping children develop Phonemic Awareness.
+As explained before, this is a key skill to become a successful reader.

-- Uses synthetic phonics principles.
-As mentioned before, when we learn to read with synthetic phonics we familiarize with letter names and sounds and then blend those sounds to read words.
+• Uses synthetic phonics principles.
+As we’ve seen before, when we learn to read with synthetic phonics we familiarize with letter names and sounds and then blend those sounds to read words.
 We also use our knowledge of letter and sounds to spell simple words.
+This has been proven to be most effective approach in reading instruction.

 Did the Homer app fully live up to the expectations I had?